mayaanne/foundations/week-1/git-remote-fork-merge-primer.md

 ## Reflect
-Open your my_reflection.md file and answer the following.
+Open your `my-reflections-week-1.md`file and answer the following.
 Don't forget to stage and commit.

 1. What is the difference between cloning from a forked and cloning from a non-forked repo.
 2. Can you think of an analogy to describe forking?